 You Texted a Phone That Can’t Receive SMS Messages

 Obviously, there are a ton of drastic differences between a cell phone and a landline.
 It doesn't take more than a few seconds to come up with a dozen examples.
-However, there are similarities that both telecommunication options share.
+However, there are similarities between the two telecommunication options.

-Primarily, they both employ a ten-digit phone number to work:
+Primarily, they both employ a 10-digit phone number to work:

-The ten digits listed above have undergone some changes over the decades.
+The 10 digits listed above have undergone some changes over the decades.
 For example, area codes aren’t quite as useful for identifying a physical location since cell phones came around.
-In fact, you can easily get a number with any area code that you want by downloading the Burner app
+In fact, you can easily get a number with any area code that you want by downloading the Burner app.

 You might simply be texting a landline that simply can't receive text messages.
 It sounds a little embarrassing, but it happens way more often than you would think and cause technical difficulties as a result.